Singer Baritone, Actor, Stage & Film Director, Producer, and Recording Artist.

-He is nominated in the New York Shakespeare Awards for Best Shakespeare adaptations.
+He is nominated for the New York Shakespeare Awards for Best Shakespeare Adaptations.

-Besides singing and acting roles, Mr. Serero is quite active in concerts by singing over 80 concerts per year throughout the world.
+Besides singing and acting roles, Mr. Serero is quite active in concerts, singing over 80 shows annually.

-David Serero has received the "Excellent distinction” from the Paris Competition Professional Union of Masters of French Singing (UPMCF) in the Superior level and was a finalist of the International competition of Operetta & Musical Theater of Marseille 2010.
+David Serero has received the "Excellent distinction" from the Paris Competition Professional Union of Masters of French Singing (UPMCF) at the Superior level and was a finalist in the International Competition of Operetta & Musical Theater of Marseille 2010.
 He was a finalist in the Duke Ellington Jazz Vocal Competition in New York.

-In 2009, he founded his own production company: David Serero Productions, producing concerts, operas, plays, musicals, and shows throughout the world.
-He has also his own Record Label, where he arranged and produced several records from various genres.
+In 2009, he founded his own production company: David Serero Productions, producing concerts, operas, plays, musicals, and shows worldwide.
+He also has his own Record Label, arranging and producing several records from various genres.

-David Serero was the founder and Artistic Director of the Opera du Ranelagh (Opera house in Paris) at the Theatre du Ranelagh in Paris during 2010 and 2011.
+David Serero was the founder and Artistic Director of the Opera du Ranelagh (Opera House in Paris) at the Theatre du Ranelagh in Paris in 2010 and 2011.
 He was also the Artistic Director and Producer of the Opera and Broadway Festival from the Group Lucien Barrière of Deauville.

 Besides his French native tongue, David Serero speaks fluent English, Italian, Russian, and Hebrew.
 He sings in Italian, French, English, Russian, Spanish, German, Hebrew, Czech, Armenian, Yiddish, and Ladino.

-Establishing himself as a "People's Artist", David Serero organizes and participates in several concerts and galas in order to raise funds for Humanitarians organizations throughout the world such as UNICEF.
-Like his mentors, David is not content to use music to just entertain people, although he is quite a dynamic performer.
-He uses music to bring people together, to bridge the gap between the races, and to heal the human heart.
+Establishing himself as a "People's Artist," David Serero organizes and participates in several concerts and galas to raise funds for humanitarian organizations worldwide, such as UNICEF.
+Like his mentors, David is not content to use music to entertain people, although he is quite a dynamic performer.
+He uses music to unite people, bridge the gap between the races, and heal the human heart.
 David is also an active defender of Human Rights.

-David Serero supports strongly the Hadassah hospitals in Jerusalem by performing concerts in benefit to this cause.
-He has been named President of the Young Hadassah France in 2011.
+David Serero strongly supports the Hadassah hospitals in Jerusalem by performing concerts to benefit this cause.
+He was named President of the Young Hadassah France in 2011.

-Mr. Serero is regularly subject to documentaries and interviews from worldwide different Media with the aim of promoting Opera and Music to the largest audience.
+Mr. Serero is regularly subject to documentaries and interviews from different worldwide Media to promote Opera and Music to the largest audience.

-David studied Jazz Piano at the Bill Evans Piano Academy in 1999 and graduated from the Rimsky Korsakov Conservatory in St Petersburg as an Opera Soloist with the "Honor" mention as well as from the Dramatic Theater department in 2004.
-David graduated as an actor from the H.B Studio in NYC in 2003.
+David studied Jazz Piano at the Bill Evans Piano Academy in 1999.
+He graduated from the Rimsky Korsakov Conservatory in St Petersburg as an Opera Soloist with the "Honor" mention and from the Dramatic Theater department in 2004.
+David graduated as an actor from the H.B.
+Studio in N.Y.C. in 2003.
 He has studied voice with Anna Maria Bondi, Jorge Chaminé, and Christian Jean (in memoriam).
 He studied with vocal coaches such as Janine Reiss (Vocal Coach of legendary Maria Callas) and Damien Lehman.